 Depending on the circumstances, we may need to verify your identity before complying with your request and we may not always be able to comply with your request in full (for example when producing your information may reveal another person’s personal data or when there is an overriding interest or conflicting legal obligation).

-While our site, products and services are not intended for use by children, we appreciate the importance of taking additional measures to protect their privacy.
+Our site, products and services are not intended for use by children.
 If you are aged 16 or under, please get your parent or guardian’s permission before you provide us with any personal data.
-If you are a parent or guardian who would like to have a child’s personal data deleted, please contact us at firstname.lastname@example.org.
+If you are a parent or guardian who would like to have a child’s personal data deleted, please contact us at [email protected].

 We have implemented generally accepted technical and organisational measures to protect your personal data from accidental or unlawful destruction, loss, alteration, unauthorized disclosure and unauthorized access, taking into account the nature of the personal data and the associated risks.
 Despite these precautions, we cannot guarantee the security of your personal data.
 Where you have been given or you have chosen passwords or other access control mechanisms, you are responsible for keeping these items confidential.

 If you have any questions or complaints about this notice or our handling of your personal data, or if you would like to exercise any of your rights, please contact us via email to [email protected] or via post to Head of Legal, Diffblue Limited, 10 St. Ebbes Street, Oxford, OX1 1PT, England.